 Hiking in Bruce Peninsula National Park is a visual treat.
 Rugged trails deliver exceptional cliff top scenery.
 They pass caves, crystal clear Caribbean-coloured blue water, ancient cedar trees and even rare orchids.

 I spent a few days one May hiking in Bruce Peninsula National Park and while I hiked sections of the Bruce Trail I also did several loops on trails leading to the Bruce Trail (see map below).
 I think the Bruce Trail, Canada’s longest marked hiking trail, that jogs for 21 km (13.1 mi) through the park, offers the best hiking experience in the park.

 The national park is part of a World Biosphere Reserve.
-People come from all over the world to see the rugged cliffs and the Caribbean-hued water that is part of the Georgian Bay.
+People come from all over the world to see the rugged cliffs and the clear turquoise – blue water that is part of the Georgian Bay.
 Reportedly there are 1,000 year old cedar trees too.